Log symplectic manifolds and $[Q,R]=0$: Log symplectic manifolds

 Let $(M,\Z,\omega)$ be a log symplectic manifold where $(M,\Z)$ is a normal crossing divisor.
 The log $2$-form $\omega$ can be regarded as a fibre-wise symplectic form on the log tangent bundle $T_\Z M$, i.e. $(T_\Z M,\omega)$ is a symplectic vector bundle.
 On any symplectic vector bundle $(V,\omega_V) \rightarrow M$, one can find a \emph{compatible complex structure}, which is by definition a complex structure $J \in \End(V)$, $J^2=-1$ such that $g_V(\cdot,\cdot)=\omega_V(\cdot,J\cdot)$ is a positive definite symmetric bilinear form on $V$.
 The space of compatible complex structures is contractible, hence in particular the choice of such a $J$ is unique up to homotopy.
 This leads to the following corollary of Theorem \ref{t:stableiso}.

 \begin{corollary} Let $(M,\Z,\omega)$ be a log symplectic manifold such that $\Z$ admits global defining functions.
 Then $M$ admits a stable almost complex structure.
-After choosing orientations on the line bundles $\I_Z$ for $Z \in \Z$, the construction is canonical up to homotopy. \end{corollary} \begin{proof} By Theorem \ref{t:stableiso}, $\ul{\bR}^2\oplus TM\simeq \ul{\bR}^2\oplus T_\Z M$, and the latter vector bundle admits a complex structure, hence $M$ is stably almost complex. \end{proof} \begin{remark} If $(M,\Z,\omega)$ is oriented log symplectic and $\Z$ does not have any crossings, then $\Z$ automatically admits global defining functions by \eqref{e:detoz}. \end{remark}
+After choosing orientations on the line bundles $\I_Z$ for $Z \in \Z$, the construction is canonical up to homotopy. \end{corollary} \begin{proof} By the remarks preceding the statement of the corollary, there is a compatible complex structure on the symplectic vector bundle $T_\Z M$, which is unique up to homotopy.
+By Theorem \ref{t:stableiso}, $\ul{\bR}^2\oplus TM\simeq \ul{\bR}^2\oplus T_\Z M$, and the isomorphism is determined up to homotopy by choices of orientations on the line bundles $\I_Z$ for $Z \in \Z$.
+Using the isomorphism, we transfer the complex structure on $\ul{\bR}^2\oplus T_\Z M$ to $\ul{\bR}^2\oplus TM$. \end{proof} \begin{remark} If $(M,\Z,\omega)$ is oriented ($\det(TM)$ is trivial) and log symplectic ($\det(T_\Z M)$ is trivial), then by \eqref{e:detoz}, $\I_\Z$ admits a global non-vanishing section.
+Assuming furthermore that $\Z$ does not have any crossings, a global non-vanishing section of $\I_\Z$ is the same thing as a global defining function for $\Z$. \end{remark} \begin{remark} It was pointed out to us that in the case of a single hypersurface a very similar result appears in \cite[Section 4]{guillemin2000unfolding}, in the context of folded symplectic structures. \end{remark}

-A stable almost complex structure determines a Spin$_c$ structure (see for example \cite[Appendix D]{HamiltonianCobordismBook}).
+A stable almost complex structure determines a Spin$_c$ structure (see for example \cite[Appendix D]{HamiltonianCobordismBook}, \cite[Section 5]{guillemin2000unfolding}).
 A somewhat different direct construction of this Spin$_c$ structure was outlined in \cite[Remark A.11]{BLSbsympl}.
 Choosing a Riemannian metric on $M$, it is convenient to think of the Spin$_c$ structure in terms of a corresponding spinor module, that is, $\bZ_2$-graded hermitian vector bundle $S \rightarrow M$, whose fibres $S_m$ form a smooth family of irreducible modules for the family of Clifford algebras $\bC l(T_mM)$, i.e. there is given an isomorphism $c \colon \bC l(TM)\rightarrow \End(S)$.
 The $\bZ_2$-grading on $S$ is the eigenspace decomposition for the chirality operator $c(\Gamma)$, where $\Gamma=(\sqrt{-1})^{n/2} e_1\cdots e_n$ in terms of a local oriented orthonormal frame $e_1,...,e_n$.
 Away from $\Z$, the anchor map is an isomorphism, and this may be used to construct an isomorphism of $\bZ_2$-graded complex vector bundles

 On the RHS the $\bZ_2$-grading is given by the chirality operator determined by the orientation on $TM$ and \emph{not} by the symplectic orientation on $T_\Z M$; put differently \eqref{e:MZiso} maps the even subbundle $S^+$ to forms of even (resp. odd) degree over components of $M\backslash \cup \Z$ where the orientations of $TM$, $T_\Z M$ agree (resp. disagree).